-Butternut Squash Soup
+Classic Butternut Squash Soup

-Best Butternut Squash Soup Video
+Watch How To Make Butternut Squash Soup

 top view of two hands holding a bowl of the best butternut squash soup recipe

-• Fennel: If you aren’t familiar with cooking fennel, most grocery stores carry it or specialty produce stores such as Sprouts, Whole Foods, etc. definitely do.
-Look for plump, round fennel bulbs as opposed to flat elongated ones because those won’t be as sweet.
-We want just the bulb for our Butternut Squash Soup recipe, so chop off the fennel stalks at their base, where they join the bulb.
+• Look for plump, round fennel bulbs rather than flat, elongated ones, as the latter won’t be as sweet.
+We want just the bulb, so chop off the fennel stalks at their base, where they join the bulb.
 You can discard the stalks and feathery fronds or use the fronds as a salad garnish.

 showing how to make soup by showing what fennel looks like